-The five-part essay is an effective way to convey an argument to the reader or persuade the reader to take a certain action.
+The 5-part essay is a very effective way to bring an argument across to a reader or to persuade a reader to take a specific action.

 Next Lesson: How to write an Introduction for your essay

 First, we’ll be starting out with the introduction.

 In our introduction, we’re going to put our thesis statement.
 This is basically the explanation of what our essay will be about.
 Further on in our essay, we’re to explain this thesis statement.

 The second section of our 5-part is the narrational.
 Here, we will give our readers background information.
 This additional information will help the readers understand our thesis statement much better.

 Then comes the affirmation.
 Here, we will provide facts and data as well as details that are supporting our thesis statement.
 Anything that’s supportive of our thesis statement will be put in the affirmation.